Search within:

 OHIO's first B.S. forensic chemistry student graduated in 1978, and as of Spring 2024 there have been 488 graduates from the program.

-There were 38 graduates from 2021 through 2024, of which 34 have kept in contact with the Program Director.
+There were 38 graduates from 2021 through 2024, of which 34 have kept in contact with the Program Director and completed a post-graduation assessment.
 Four are enrolled in a PhD Program in Chemistry, one is enrolled in Medical School, and two obtained their M.S.
 Forensic Science Degrees.
 Several others are currently enrolled in M.S. programs in Chemistry and Forensic Science.
 Job titles held by our recent graduates include: Criminalist, Controlled Substance Analyst, Quality Assurance Chemist, Forensic Toxicologist, Research Technician, Firearms Examiner, Associate Chemist, and Forensic Chemist Laboratory Scientist.

 Links